-In addition, in 2015, Lar España drew up a director selection and appointment policy (which was approved by the Board of Directors on January 20, 2016).
-It is designed to foster boardroom diversity in terms of knowledge and skills, experience and gender.
+In addition, Lar España drew up a director selection and appointment policy, approved by the Board of Directors on January 20, 2016, which fosters boardroom diversity in terms of knowledge, skills, experience, and gender.
 The policy pursues the target of having at least 30% of all Board members be female by 2020.